WebAssembly/component-model/design/mvp/Explainer.md

 where bind-id(X) parses '(' sort <id>?
 Y ')' when X parses '(' sort Y ')'
 ```
+Because there is nothing in this type grammar analogous to the [gc] proposal's
+[`rectype`], none of these types are recursive.

 #### Fundamental value types